seanmichaelba1/That-s-Giphy-/README.md

 #### MVP

--Allows users to save or share gifs
+-Allow users to save or share gifs
--Allows users to search by category
+-Allow users to search by category
--Users can randomly generate content
+-Users can randomly generate gif content

 ## Project Schedule